 Complete Curriculum has got to be one of the most inexpensive online curriculum providers available.
-They have digital-text courses for math, language arts, science, and social studies for preK through twelfth grade, although some of their courses for grades 11 and 12 are not yet available.
+They have digital-text courses for math, language arts, science, and social studies for preK through eighth grade.

 Most courses have 180 lessons for the school year.
 (Some science and social studies courses have fewer.)
 The publisher says that lessons for each subject should take one to one and a half hours a day to complete, but many lessons I reviewed would not take that much time.
 The customer who alerted me to this curriculum told me that for kindergarten and first grade they usually completed all four subjects within about one and a half hours per day.